fuzzylogicxx/forex-web-app/README.md

 I instead began with a basic server-side layer responsible for fetching and displaying today’s latest exchange rates, and updating the base EUR amount via a form.
 This provided the resilient, fault-tolerant baseline.

 This server-side layer also provided an opportunity for me to work with Ruby on Rails.
 I’d said in my interview with Doug that I hadn’t previously used Ruby but had years of experience with other server-side languages and MVC frameworks which are similar to Rails.
 I hope that my including this part reflects me being willing and able to pick up required new technologies quickly.
-(I hope also that since it is the less relevant part of the role I’m applying for, you’ll apply less scrutiny to my Rails implementation as to the front-end part!)
+(I hope also that since this is the less relevant part to the role I’m applying for, you’ll apply less scrutiny to my Rails implementation as to the front-end part!)

 I then added a JavaScript layer to act as an enhancement.
 If the script can successfully `fetch` exchange rates for the previous 4 days, then it intercepts and enhances the existing experience, and provides amongst other things the 5-day comparison tool.

-For the front-end implementation, I could have “thrown a framework at it” (such as React) but aside from having a little less time for that due to doing the Rails layer, I also felt it wasn’t necessary.
-My approach is to consider each requirement on its merits, and for this task I felt a lightweight vanilla/native JavaScript solution making use of modern syntax and APIs would be sufficient and less bloated.
+Regarding the front-end implementation: rather than defaulting to a framework-based solution, my approach is to consider each requirement on its merits.
+For this task I felt a lightweight vanilla/native JavaScript solution, making use of ES2015+ modern syntax and APIs would be both sufficient and less bloated.